vocdoni/developer-portal/docs/sdk/tutorial.md

 ## Election

-Creating a basic election is easy with [Election.from()](/sdk/reference/Election#from).
+Creating a basic election is easy with [Election.from()][election-from].
 We just need to specify the title and description, a header photo, an end date, and the census we created earlier.
 We can specify some `electionType` options, but this is not necessary as our election is using the default options.

 **src/election.ts**
 ~~~ts